Chapter 9 : Love Nest

 Theodore Nott slid into view behind Anthony, looking as uncomfortable as Padma felt.
 A drop of nervous horror was beginning to form.
 “Er – hello.
-Fanny, Padma.”
+Franny, Padma.”

 “Should we order?” asked Anthony, grabbing a chair from another table and all but pushing Theodore into it.

-As soon as Theodore had taken a seat, Fanny arose, closely avoiding Padma’s murderous glare.
+As soon as Theodore had taken a seat, Franny arose, closely avoiding Padma’s murderous glare.
 “I’ve got to go to the loo and fix up.
 I’ll be just a minute.”

 “Me too,” said Anthony, following her in a beeline for the door.